 Liquidity refers to how easily and quickly an asset can be bought or sold without affecting its price.
 In oil trading, liquidity is important because it ensures that trades can be executed at the desired price with minimal slippage.
 A good oil trading platform or broker will offer access to highly liquid markets, such as West Texas Intermediate (WTI) and Brent Crude, enabling traders to enter and exit positions seamlessly.

-We reviewed liquidity by analyzing how various platforms provide access to deep markets with enough volume to accommodate both large and small trades.
+We reviewed liquidity by analysing how various platforms provide access to deep markets with enough volume to accommodate both large and small trades.
 Brokers with strong liquidity connections to global oil markets ensure that traders face fewer disruptions and get the best possible prices, even during periods of high volatility.

 Commission and Fees

 When reviewing brokers, we compared the fee structures, including spreads and any hidden costs, across various platforms.
 Brokers offering zero-commission trading or low-cost spreads were rated higher, as lower fees enable traders to keep more of their profits.
-However, we also considered the overall quality of service in relation to the fees charged, as cheaper platforms sometimes offer fewer tools or less reliable execution.
+However, we considered the overall quality of service in relation to the fees charged, as cheaper platforms sometimes offer fewer tools or less reliable execution.

 Execution Speed